 Napa cabbage is large, pale green, and very mild in flavor.
-Napa cabbage originated near the Beijing region of China, so it was no surprise to us to see napa cabbages sold at Beijing wet markets by the truckloads!
 In Mandarin, it’s called da bai cai (大白菜) which translates into “big bok choy.”
-Bok choy, cabbage, who the heck knows when translating from Chinese to English and transporting from China to America.
-(Hence, this guide!!!).
-In Cantonese dialect, my parents always used to refer to napa cabbage as “wong nga bok” .
+In Cantonese dialect, my parents always used to refer to napa cabbage as “wong nga bok.”

 Napa cabbage is used in soups, stir-fries, slaws, and many noodle and dumpling dishes.
-The water content of this vegetable is quite high, and, when cooked, it has a pleasantly sweet and juicy taste to it.
-It’s a vegetable frequently used when making pot stickers or pork buns but is definitely the vegetable of choice when making Shanghai Style Spring Rolls or Stir-Fried Rice Cakes (Nian Gao).
-It’s also the vegetable of choice for lo mein noodle dishes; we use it in our recipes for Beef Lo Mein and Vegetable Lo Mein.
+The water content of this vegetable is quite high.
+When cooked, it has a pleasantly sweet and juicy taste to it.
+It’s a vegetable frequently used when making potstickers or pork buns, and is definitely the vegetable of choice when making Shanghai Style Spring Rolls.
+It’s also a vegetable of choice for lo mein dishes.
+We use it in our recipes for Beef Lo Mein and Vegetable Lo Mein.

-Taiwanese cabbage is a flat pumpkin-shaped cabbage and is a much better alternative to your standard round green or purple cabbage found in most supermarkets.
-These Taiwanese cabbages, also sometimes known as Chinese cabbages might not look like your everyday cabbage, but they taste much sweeter and crunchier even after they’ve been cooked.
-Try this variety of cabbage for your stir fry dishes, and trust me, you’ll never look back!
+Taiwanese cabbage is a flat pumpkin-shaped cabbage and is a much better alternative to your standard green or purple cabbage found in most supermarkets.
+These Taiwanese cabbages, also sometimes known as Chinese cabbages, might not look all that different from your everyday cabbage, but they taste much sweeter and crunchier, even after they’ve been cooked.
+Try this variety of cabbage for your stir-fry dishes, and trust me, you’ll never look back!

 Chinese Celery (芹菜)

-Chinese and western celery 芹菜, pronounced qín cài in Mandarin and “kun choy” in Cantonese both have the same name even though they are quite different.
-Chinese celery is longer and thinner than regular celery and has a very strong celery flavor.
+Chinese and western celery are both called qín cài (芹菜) in Mandarin and kun choy in Cantonese.
+Both have the same name even though they are quite different.
+Chinese celery is longer and thinner than regular celery, with a very strong celery flavor.
 Even the most tender batch of Chinese celery can be a little tough and pack a ton of fiber and celery flavor.
-Similar to the western variety, the stalks are mostly consumed since the leaves are usually way too bitter.
+Similar to the western variety, the stalks are mostly consumed, since the leaves are usually way too bitter.
 Chinese cooks use this celery mostly for stir-fries, and it does produce a great flavor.

 We have one dish in our collection that is an oldie but a goody: Jen’s Tofu Stir-fry.
 Although the recipe calls for common celery, we usually use Chinese celery.